blackie1019/gulp-demo/README.md

 Gulp general use case and using Gulp to solve basic JS dependency problem.

-Detail Post on my [Blog](http://blackie1019.github.io) - [Using Gulp to help JS and Css Concat and Minify](http://blackie1019.github.io/2017/04/19/Using-Gulp-to-help-JS-and-Css-Concat-and-Minify/)
+Detail post on my [Blog](http://blackie1019.github.io) - [Using Gulp to help JS and Css Concat and Minify](http://blackie1019.github.io/2017/04/19/Using-Gulp-to-help-JS-and-Css-Concat-and-Minify/)

 # Gulp Introduction #